Dattatreya99/hydrogen-like-atom-visualization/README.md

 - Plotly for interactive visualizations
 - Flask for web API
 - scikit-image for isosurface generation
-- CuPy for GPU acceleration (optional)
+- CuPy for GPU acceleration

 ---